birajnp/Code-Review/_episodes/02-pair_programming.md

 * The programmers are unfamiliar with the problem being solved

 Senior developers should also pair with junior developers in order to provide mentoring.
-It is important for senior developer to be patient and work at the junior developer’s pace and to solicit feedback from the junior developer on their code.
+It is important for the senior developer to be patient and work at the junior developer’s pace and to solicit feedback from the junior developer on their code.
 Remember everybody makes mistakes!

 > ## Guidance for Drivers